airladon/FigureOne/docs/tutorials/equation/equation.md

 ### Symbols and Equation Functions

 Mathematics has many special symbols that operate on terms, or annotate an equation.
-These symbols usually have a special layout relative to the terms they operate on.
+These symbols and their associated terms usually have a special layout.

 FigureOne treats symbols like any other equation element, and uses {@link FigureElementPrimitive}s to draw them.
 FigureOne then provides a series of functions that can layout terms around these symbols.